I have written before about “leading and lagging” indicators when measuring sales performance which you can reread by clicking here.

-More recently I read “Cracking the Sales Management Code” by Jason Jordan and Michelle Vazzana called which I highly recommend if you have the time.
+More recently I read “Cracking the Sales Management Code” by Jason Jordan and Michelle Vazzana which I highly recommend if you have the time.

-The authors analysis of over 300 companies found that only 17% of metrics are highly manageable in terms of their activities and 24% deal with business results – it really makes you wonder what we are doing to ourselves.
+Their analysis of over 300 companies found that only 17% of metrics are highly manageable in terms of their activities and 24% deal with business results – it really makes you wonder what we are doing to ourselves.

 Good companies, who are clear about their Objectives only measure Activities that ensure these goals are met.
 Nothing.
 Else.
 Matters.